RasaHQ/medicare_locator/README.md

 ﻿# Rasa Stack starter-pack

 Looked through the [Rasa NLU](http://rasa.com/docs/nlu/) and [Rasa Core](http://rasa.com/docs/core/) documentation and ready to build your first intelligent assistant?
 We have some resources to help you get started!
 This repository contains the foundations of your first custom assistant.

-You can improve this assistant by using a really cool training data file which you can find on the [Rasa Community Forum](https://forum.rasa.com/t/rasa-starter-pack/704).
-Go get it before getting started!
+**The training data is here in the [forum](https://forum.rasa.com/t/rasa-starter-pack/704)**

+We would recommend downloading this before getting started, although the tutorial will also work with just the data in this repo.

 The initial version of this starter-pack lets you build a simple assistant capable of cheering you up with Chuck Norris jokes.